shabeer-syed/shabeersyed/index.md

 categories: [Introduction]
 ---

-I am a Clinical Psychologist and an Epidemiologist (Researcher) with an interest in child and adolescent mental health and long-term health outcomes of adverse childhood experiences.
+I am a Clinical Psychologist and a Researcher in Epidemiology with an interest in child and adolescent mental health and long-term health outcomes of adverse childhood experiences.
 This website currently acts as a holder for this  webdomain name and  potential future projects.

 ## Psychologist